Elerir/NV-Broadcast-Autotoggle/README.md

 - Your GPU never goes to IDLE mode (it consumes a lot of power, fans are ON, GPU is hot..) because Nvidia Broadcast is badly designed

 **What it does**
-- Auto enable Nvidia Broadcast Denoising when Discord starts
+- Auto enable Nvidia Broadcast Denoising when Discord starts (more accurately, when the Update discord process starts)
 - Auto disable Nvidia Broadcast Denoising if Discord is not running

 **Requirements**